omarkohl/rationality-freiburg.de/website/content/en/events/2023-05-12-spot-the-lie/index.md

 ## What will we do?

-Two people will give a short (20 minute) presentation on an interesting topic of their choice.
+Three people will give a short (10 minute) presentation on an interesting topic of their choice.
 In the presentation they will hide 7 things that are false.
 The listeners take notes to try to detect these falsehoods.